Skip to content

 Qualifications BA Qld , LLB Qld , LLM QUT , PhD USQ

-Caroline was able to share outcomes raised by the Forum with Qld and NSW’s RR legal profession through valuable relationships with the law societies of both states.
-Caroline is thankful to Queensland Law Society staff including, UniSQ Adjunct Professor Stafford Shepherd and Mr Shane Budden.
+Caroline was also able to share outcomes shared by the Clyde & Co Forum with Qld and NSW’s regional legal profession through valuable relationships with the law societies of both states.
+Caroline worked closely with both law societies, with UniSQ Adjunct Professor Stafford Shepherd, Mr Shane Budden and QLS CEO Mr Matt Dunn.

 Caroline’s engagement with both law societies included publications, conferences, funded grants and committee contributions.
-During COVID-19, she initiated and executed online access to professional legal education across RRR Qld locations through a collaboration between the QLS and UniSQ.
-This benevolent arrangement with UniSQ and QLS significantly contributed to Caroline being awarded more than $360,000 in competitive grant monies.
-Caroline worked closely with her UniSQ colleague, Dr Aaron Timoshanko and QLS CEO, Mr Matt Dunn.
+In 2020, Caroline initiated and executed online access to professional legal education across RR Qld locations through a benevolent collaboration between the QLS and UniSQ.

 In September 2022, Caroline organised and convened The UniSQ Future Ready Conference.
 More than 90 legal practitioners from across RRR Qld and NSW participated.
-Special thanks go to Dr Jasmine Thomas and Mr Angus Murray, as well as the QLS Committee Chairs.
+Special thanks go to Dr Jasmine Thomas (UniSQ Director ICT Governance and Partnerships) and Mr Angus Murray (Partner, Irish Bentley), as well as the QLS Committee Chairs.

-Prior to academia, Caroline worked for 15 years in government starting at Crown Law in 1990.
-She provided legal advice on matters including government use of technology and was also a research officer on a number of high-profile Queensland commissions of inquiry.
+Prior to academia, Caroline worked for 15 years in government commencing at the Department of Justice, Crown Law in 1990.
+She provided legal advice on matters including public-private partnerships and government use of technology.
+Caroline was also a research officer on several high-profile Queensland commissions of inquiry.

 • Law not elsewhere classified ( 180199 )